schorschii/OCO-Agent/README.md

 ## Agent Setup
 ### Via Installer
+The installer will ask you for all necessary configuration values during the setup.
+If you fill out the fields correctly, no more configuration is required.

-For an automated installation, it is necessary to hand over the OCO server name and agent key to the setup.
+For a fully automated installation, it is necessary to hand over the OCO server name and agent key to the setup.
 This can be done as follows.

 - **Debian/Ubuntu Linux**
   Preseed the debconf values for the debian package: